sethsaler/xadl/Gold Standard/LLM Instructions.md

-Use [Instructions.md] and [File.yml] together to create the initial structural setup of a YAML file.
+Use [Project Plan.md] and [File.yml] together to create the initial structural setup of a YAML file.
 I need you to create the YAML such that there is a document and workspace input.
 The actions will need to get and use tags from a category called [Tag Category or Categories] Then, I need you to create the appropriate actions